 We have also investigated reports of dust, litter and mud from the Ravenhall landfill.

 EPA has conducted regular compliance inspections on the Melbourne Regional Landfill at Ravenhall to ensure the operator is meeting the terms of its licence.
 We have also put in place a rapid odour response program, with officers on standby to carry out rapid response monitoring in July 2015 and February 2016.

 We are focusing on preventing problems by running compliance checks of the landfill’s operations and performance.
 This is backed up with assessments and responses to pollution reports we receive.

-- We inspect the Ravenhall landfill at least every two months, with additional inspections as necessary.
+- We inspect the Ravenhall landfill at least every month, with additional inspections as necessary.